Skip to main content

 Freight moves during recessions.
 It moved during the pandemic.
 Commercial driving has proven more recession-resistant than a lot of work that can be outsourced, eliminated, or replaced by software.

-Autonomous vehicle technology is advancing — we will cover that honestly in a future industry update.
+Autonomous vehicle technology is advancing — we cover that honestly in our industry trends article.
 But the consensus among fleet operators and researchers as of 2025 is that full driver replacement by automation remains years away, particularly for complex regional and local routes.

 The Bottom Line